x – Which is worse, contraception or abortion?

 x – I need to think about this a little more ….

-y – Well, I think it’s safe to say that as a kind of act, abortion is probably objectively worse, since it’s objectively murder while contraception is a grave offense against chastity.
+y – Well, I think it’s safe to say that as a kind of act, abortion is probably objectively worse, since it’s objectively murder, while contraception is a grave offense against chastity.
 But the consequences of contraception are that people like you and I never exist, while aborted people miss out on this life but may live an eternity of happiness in the next.
 It’s true we have no certainty of the fate of unbaptized babies; but, as Pope St. John Paul II once said, one “can entrust them with hope to the Father and His mercy.”
+Even if they end up in a Limbo-type stste, isn’t everlasting natural happiness better than non-existence?

 x – So… you’re saying you think abortion is morally worse, but contraception is consequentially worse?